CodeScripterSD/Forge-Eunithice-Rewrite/README.md

 ### Fixes

-- Fixed some wrong code in the Withered Thorns enchantment
 - Burn Core now works when used by a dispenser
 - Fixed a bug in Extractor & Asphalt Infuser
   - Previously would use a durability item past 0, leading to negative values
-- Fixed some recipes that use the tier_one_hammer to use all tiers of hammers

 ### Removals